 Over 1,500 men across the US Army in Northern Ireland volunteered for the new Rangers unit.
 A rigorous selection process took place at Sunnylands Camp, Carrickfergus, Co.
 Antrim.
 By the end of this process, Darby had hand-picked 600 men.
 Over 80% of those selected came from the 34th Infantry (Red Bull) Division.
 “Darby’s Rangers”, Company A, 1st Ranger Battalion activated at Sunnylands Camp, Carrickfergus, Co.
 Antrim on 19th June 1942.
 Soon after, the battalion traveled to Achnacarry, Scotland to train with British Commandos.
 After brutal training under Lieutenant Colonel Charles Vaughan, around 500 of Darby’s men made the grade.

-Darby’s United States Army Rangers were the first US ground force to see action in Europe during World War Two.
+Darby’s United States Army Rangers were the first US ground force to see action in Europe during the Second World War.
 They joined with British and Canadian troops at Dieppe on 19th August 1942.
 It was there Lieutenant Edward Vincent Loustalot became the first US Army troop killed in action.
 Only 87 of the 500 men would survive the war.

 US Rangers Centre